ULHPC/ulhpc-docs/docs/data-center/index.md

 ### [Direct] Liquid Cooling

 Traditional solutions implemented in most data centers use air as a medium to remove the heat from the servers and computing equipment and are not well suited to cutting-edge high-density HPC environments due to the limited thermal capacity of air.
+Liquids’ thermal conductivity is higher than the air, thus concludes the liquid can absorb (through conductivity) more heat than the air.
 The replacement of air with a liquid cooling medium allows to drastically improve the energy-efficiency as well as the density of the implemented solution, especially with __Direct Liquid Cooling (DLC)__ where the heat from the IT components is directly transferred to a liquid cooling medium through liquid-cooled plates.

 The [Aion](../systems/aion/index.md) supercomputer based on the fan-less Atos [BullSequana XH2000](https://atos.net/en/solutions/high-performance-computing-hpc/bullsequana-x-supercomputer) DLC cell design relies on this water-cooled configuration.